jed/weenote/README.md

 4. Load it in your browser.
 5. Present!

-Tap or press the right arrow for the next slide.
+To show the next slide: tap the right half of the page or press the right arrow.
-Press the left arrow for the previous slide.
+To show the previous slide: tap the left half of the page or press the left arrow.

 License
 -------